 When it comes time to start investing, there’s no need to wait until retirement is nigh.
 After all, the longer certain securities are owned, the more time they could potentially accrue value or that dividends could be paid out.

-With SoFi Invest, members can access complimentary financial planners, who can discuss the investor’s financial goals and help them map out various paths to a financial future.
+SoFi Invest® offers individuals the tools they need to start investing online, whether they’re a new investor, HENRY or experienced market watcher.
+Plus, with SoFi Invest, members can access complimentary financial planners, who can discuss the investor’s financial goals and help them map out various paths to a financial future.

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer to sell, solicitation to buy or a pre-qualification of any loan product offered by SoFi Lending Corp and/or its affiliates.
+Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Bank, N.A.

 If you invest in Exchange Traded Funds (ETFs) through SoFi Invest (either by buying them yourself or via investing in SoFi Invest’s automated investments, formerly SoFi Wealth), these funds will have their own management fees.
-These fees are not paid directly by you, but rather by the fund itself. these fees do reduce the fund’s returns..
+These fees are not paid directly by you, but rather by the fund itself. these fees do reduce the fund’s returns.
 Check out each fund’s prospectus for details.
 SoFi Invest does not receive sales commissions, 12b-1 fees, or other fees from ETFs for investing such funds on behalf of advisory clients, though if SoFi Invest creates its own funds, it could earn management fees there.